 SPATIAL indexes, as described in

-The basis of these spatial extensions in the OpenGIS geometry model
+The basis of the spatial extensions in the OpenGIS geometry model

 Data formats for representing spatial data